 A resume or CV that includes the applicant's employment and professional history in reverse chronological order, with titles, dates, noting part-time or full-time experience.
 Applicants are encouraged to include information about relevant skills, experience, and achievements.

 Letters of Recommendation

-Three letters of recommendation are required.
-Recommenders should be able to speak to your scholastic ability or professional performance.
-Recommenders will be required to complete and submit an online evaluation form through the online application system.
-Mailed and emailed recommendation letters will not be accepted.
+Three references are required.
+Recommenders should be able to speak to your scholastic ability, or professional performance.